euromoney-group-tech/front-end-tech-test/README.md

 I chose to use the relatively new Recoil library to handle the state management.
 This was mainly down to wanting something lightweight, and rapid to develop with.
+I'm not hugely happy with the state management aspect, because it feels open to unpredictable side-effects if the application were bigger.

 ### Styling